Universal credit: Making a universal credit claim

 As with other parts of UC legislation, the legislation refers to awards of tax credits ending where there is 'entitlement'.
 In some cases, tax credit payments may be made before entitlement is established - for example, between 6 April and the date a person renews their claim for the current tax year.
 The legislation includes a provision to treat people as entitled to tax credits in certain cases.
 We explain where this is the case in our tax credits and UC section.

-How does the process work in practice?
+How does the process work in practice where a UC claim is made?

 In practice, our understanding is that as soon as a UC claim is validly completed online and the submit button pressed, an electronic notification (called a 'stop notice') is sent from DWP to HMRC to end the tax credits claim.
 There is an interesting discussion of the various stages of a UC claim leading up to pressing the submit button in GDC v SSWP (UC) 2020 UKUT 108 (AC).
 [VT1] Broadly, it was held that partially completing the online process does not amount to a defective claim for UC and that submission of the claim occurs when the claimant presses the submit button.